qiskit-community/qiskit-metal/README.md

 ---

 # Backmatter

-## Authors and Citation
-Qiskit Metal is the work of [many people](https://github.com/Qiskit/qiskit-metal/pulse/monthly) who contribute to the project at different levels.
-Metal was conceived and developed by [Zlatko Minev](https://www.zlatko-minev.com) at IBM; then co-led with Thomas McConkey.
-If you use Qiskit Metal, please cite as per the included [BibTeX file](https://github.com/Qiskit/qiskit-metal/blob/main/Qiskit_Metal.bib).
-For icon attributions, see [here](https://github.com/Qiskit/qiskit-metal/blob/main/qiskit_metal/_gui/_imgs/icon_attributions.txt).

 ## Changelog and Release Notes
 The changelog provides a quick overview of notable changes for a given release.